-On this trip, you’ll experience firsthand the complex culture of Peru that’s emerged from its pre-Columbian, colonial, and post-colonial history.
-Leading the trip will be Professor Anthony Quainton, who served as the U.S. Ambassador to Peru from 1989 to 1992.
+On this trip, offered in the fall of 2014, students experienced firsthand the complex culture of Peru that’s emerged from its pre-Columbian, colonial, and post-colonial history.
+Professor Anthony Quainton led the trip.
+He served as the U.S. Ambassador to Peru from 1989 to 1992.

-Guided by Ambassador Quainton, you’ll explore how Peru’s intersection of cultures affects politics, economic development, and the current government’s interest in promoting social inclusion.
-You’ll visit a variety of sites in and around Lima, Peru’s capital, and you’ll travel to the Highlands of Peru to experience the historical culture of the Incas—and the Spaniards who came after them.
+Guided by Ambassador Quainton, students explored how Peru’s intersection of cultures affects politics, economic development, and the current government’s interest in promoting social inclusion.
+Participants visited a variety of sites in and around Lima, Peru’s capital, and traveled to the Highlands of Peru to experience the historical culture of the Incas—and the Spaniards who came after them.

-Ambassador Quainton will lead the trip in conjunction with the course he’s teaching this fall: “Peru: Where Two Worlds Meet.”
-Students taking this course will have priority in registering for the trip, and when the priority registration period concludes, the trip will open to all Honors students.
+Ambassador Quainton led the trip in conjunction with the course he’s teaching this fall: “Peru: Where Two Worlds Meet.”

 ABOUT THE PROFESSOR